Albas, Aude: Population

+The inhabitants of the commune are known as Albassiens or Albassiennes in French.

 Population: Winemakers, Animal husbandry, masons, retired from various countries of Europe, summer holiday families.

 Economy

 Two flocks of sheep have opened an alternative to wine which was the dominant activity of the 20th century.

 At the end of the 19th century the village had 600 residents, a school, and three priests lived in the capélagne (Rectory).
 Before the vinesyards Cereals were grown and lucerne from Albas was renowned.